• Introduction of living environment of each station

 Good public safety and comprehensive infrastructure

 The availability of medical facilities is also an important indicator, especially for families with children and the elderly.
-Areas with a good balance of these factors maintain a stable popularity as "easy-to-live-in towns."
+Areas with a good balance of these factors will maintain a stable popularity as "easy-to-live-in towns."

 Access to work and school and convenient transportation